 First year or elementary level Japanese introduces the basic structure and vocabulary of modern Japanese, stressing the use of Kana Japanese syllabaries from the very outset, so the subsequent adjustment to reading ordinary Japanese literature is minimal.
 Emphasis will be on vocabulary and oral training for conversation with reasonable ease, with an introduction to readings and writing.
 Familiarity with the sociocultural context of the modern Japanese language will also be stressed.
 The lecture is three hours; one additional hour is required for drill and laboratory.
 Prerequisite: JPN 101.
-Corequisite: JPN 102L to learn how Japanese is used in various social and cultural settings and in the business world.
-Course materials are designed to foster a good knowledge of modern Japanese grammar, ability to write short essays, fluency in daily conversation, incorporating terms and phrases appropriate to the context, and skill in the use of basic reference materials.
-The lecture is three hours; one additional hour is required for drill and laboratory.
+Corequisite: JPN 102L videotanes in addition to regular tapes for textbook assignments, enables students